-OPS may decide not to identify a tank system as ineligible for delivery, deposit, or acceptance of product if such a prohibition would jeopardize the availability of, or access to, motor fuel in any rural and remote areas.
-However, OPS shall only defer application of delivery prohibition for 30 calendar days after determining that a tank system is ineligible for delivery, deposit, or acceptance of product.
+OPS may decide not to identify an USTa tank system as ineligible for delivery, deposit, or acceptance of product if such a prohibition would jeopardize the availability of, or access to, motor fuel in any rural and remote areas.
+However, OPS shall only defer application of delivery prohibition for 30 calendar days after determining that an USTa tank system is ineligible for delivery, deposit, or acceptance of product.